babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 The complete list of strings that these macros can accept is:

-* `X`: Send code `KC_X` or expanded version of it (`KC_SCOLON` from `;`, etc) just like a normal keyboard would (including repetition).

 * `KC_X`: Send code `KC_X` just like a normal keyboard.
+Often the parser will be able to deal even without the `KC_` at the beginning.
+Basic keycodes and US ANSI shifted keycodes are supported.
+Most quantum and advanced keycodes *do not*.
+I will be adding these as needed.

 * `STR("X")`: Send string "x" on each activation of the chord.
 Once again, watch out for quoting and escaping characters.
 If you want special characters (especially quotes) in your string, look up Python reference for string literals and experiment.
-Also, because of how the string gets parsed, for now it is impossible to use `(` in the string.
+Also, because of how the string gets parsed, it is not possible to use `(` in the string.

 * `MO(X)`: Temporary switch to pseudolayer `X`.
 Because only one pseudolayer can be active at any moment, this works by switching back to the pseudolayer the chord lives on on deactivation.
 If you chain `MO()`s on multiple pseudolayers and deactivate them in a random order, you might end up stranded on a pseudolayer.
+I recommend adding `CLEAR` somewhere on `ALWAYS_ON` pseudolayer just in case.

 * `DF(X)`: Permanent switch to pseudolayer `X`.